 The late 1960’s and the 1970’s saw great changes in the Quebec educational system.
 Hebrew Academy adapted well to these new challenges.
 With the advent of government subsidies to Jewish day schools, the hours of French instruction in elementary schools greatly increased, eventually surpassing those of English instruction.

 The shift of the Jewish population to the West End of Montreal forced Hebrew Academy to look for new facilities.
 In 1979 Hebrew Academy rented facilities in Cote St. Luc on Mackle Road.
 In 1984, a Garderie was established to meet the needs of working parents.

 In 1990, Hebrew Academy purchased the YM-YWHA (Davis branch) building on Kellert Road.
 A beautiful new facility was completed in 1992 on that site.
 That same year, the school launched its Section Française, which extends to Grade 6.

-In 2006, Hebrew Academy was recognized as a “CLC” (Community Learning Centre) by the federal government and was accredited unconditionally by “CESI” (Canadian Educational Standards Institute), known today at “CAIS” (Canadian Accredited Independent Schools).
+In 2006, Hebrew Academy was recognized as a “CLC” (Community Learning Centre) by the federal government.
+In 2017, Hebrew Academy was accredited unconditionally by Prizmah Center for Jewish Day Schools.

 Hebrew Academy is an Orthodox Jewish Day School committed to the overriding importance of Talmud Torah and religious practice; the value of secular studies; the cultivation of a sense of both belonging to, and responsibility for, the Jewish people; and the central religious significance of both the land of Israel and the State of Israel in the life of the Jewish community.